 RTU RSFSR 618-57 – the record is similar to the TU-1kl of the early 1950s — all the music in the palm of your hand.
 The Oistrakh’s violin is crystal clear, rhythmically and dynamically adjusted, melodic.
 Kondrashin’s orchestra is also on its top.

-When we listening to Charlie Parker through the Internet it is difficult to understand why they call him The Bird – the digitization muffles the unique sound of his instrument and inspired passages.
+When we’re listening to Charlie Parker through the Internet, it is difficult to understand why they call him The Bird – the digitization muffles the unique sound of his instrument and inspired passages.
 Initially substandard recordings are also interfered – there were only two illustrative tracks among five LPs, I placed them at the beginning of the collection.
-These beautiful melodies allow you to appreciate the genius of Bird.
+These beautiful melodies allow you to appreciate the genius of the Bird.
 I wonder where is he flying now.